 While the modern era of Chateau La Dauphine is quite recent, the estate is one of the older properties in the region dating back to the late 1600’s.
 The beautiful French chateau was built in 1750.
 The property was owned at the time by Louis Dauphin, which is where the estate takes its name from.

 With that budget, Chateau de La Dauphine, with its renovated chateau, new chai and modern wine making facilities that are completely gravity fed, was turned into a contender for the top wine of the Fronsac appellation.
-His son Jean Halley is currently in charge of running the winery these days along with his consultant, Michel Rolland who replaced Denis Dubourdieu in 2012.
+His son Jean Halley took over the estate, hiring Michel Rolland as his consultant in 2012, replacing Denis Dubourdieu.

 Chateau La Dauphine Vineyards, Terroir, Grapes, Winemaking

-Serving and Decanting Chateau La Dauphine with Wine, Food, Pairing Tips
+Serving Chateau La Dauphine with Wine, Food, Pairing Tips

 Chateau de La Dauphine is a top value Bordeaux wine and one of the best wines from Fronsac Canon Fronsac.
 It’s filled with lusty, ripe, dark, jammy fruit, soft textures and good concentration.
 Plus, the wine of Chateau La Dauphine drinks well young.

 Chateau La Dauphine has embraced luxury wine travel.
 There is a restaurant on the property that is a great spot to enjoy views of their vineyards, while dining al fresco.